dodohee/Widgetoko/README.md

 - Replace the **Options** form with empty values, then click **Save** to overwrite your old token values.
 - Invalidate the tokens from the Twitter [app configuration](https://apps.twitter.com/app/), or just delete the app from Twitter.

-## Installers
+## Build Installers

-Creating an actual installer is very simple.
+Creating an actual installer for the Widgetoko app is very simple.
 To create the installer, use the following steps:

 1. Clone this repo (if you have not done so already)
 1. With a **Command Window** (Windows) or **Terminal** (Mac), browse to the `/dist` directory